6SL3PT/react-css227-project/README.md

 -   [BONUS] [USER] Buy memberships to use additional services
 -   [ADMIN] Add new songs or artists to DB
 -   [ADMIN] Delete a user from the service

+## Server Side Branch
+This repository is created for practice & study.
+A music service web made with MERN stack, this branch is for server of both sites (client & admin).

 I'm still at the beginners level and only studied MERN stack for one month (while making this project), I understand and apologized in case my code seems weird or bad from a senior/professional perspective, if you have any advice I'm willing to expand my knowledge.